 Pain and suffering are two separate things, and we can thank all racists and other ignorant people for the important example that they display for our clear understanding of this Truth.
 (See how everything serves a purpose and can be used for good when one gains a neutral perspective?)

 No one is responsible for how you feel or for your liberation.
-And also remember that no one has the right to intentionally harm you or suppress your right to exist freely without causing harm to others either.
+And, if we are really honest, no one else truly cares as much about these things when they pertain to you as much as you do, if at all.
+Also remember that no one has the right to intentionally harm you or suppress your right to exist freely either.

-It is inevitable that those who are living in ignorance, egoism, attachment, hatred, and clinging to bodily life due to fear of ego-death (the 5 obstacles/delusions that get in the way of an effective Yoga practice) will inevitable attempt to, or inadvertently, create harm to themselves or others when behaving out of their dysregulated animal nature (heck, fear of death the third time it almost occurred within a short period of time even led me to create internal suffering and tension for myself due to holding on to anxiety–so we are all vulnerable to one extent or another), and thus, any being on the path to liberation must learn how to accept, but not cause pain as a part of his/her Niyama practice.
+It is inevitable that those who are living in ignorance, egoism, attachment, hatred, and clinging to bodily life due to fear of ego-death (the 5 obstacles/delusions that get in the way of an effective Yoga practice) will inevitable attempt to, or inadvertently, create harm to themselves or others when behaving out of their dysregulated animal nature, and thus, any being on the path to liberation must learn how to accept, but not cause pain as a part of his/her Niyama practice.

 Your freedom and happiness cannot be given or taken by any other human being because all beings are inherently equal in Reality; this Truth (as we all “know”) is Self-Evident and does not change (like the Truths of the limbs on the Eightfold Path) based on time or sentiment.
 Knowing the Truth, however, and living it are two different things, but it is only living the Truth that secures the liberation that you seek.